 Address: Athens 114 71, Greece

-Theatre performances cross language and cultural barriers, making it a visual language that anyone can understand.
+Theatre shows cross language and cultural barriers, making it a visual language that anyone can understand.
 Whether you’re looking for Broadway classics or smaller productions, these different theatres from the world will guarantee a truly memorable experience!

 For more updates on Changi Airport, follow us on Facebook, Instagram, Tiktok, Twitter, Telegram and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right to your inbox.